Your e-book has been sent to your email. If you have not received an email please check your spam or enter your correct Email Id.

 2. Onboarding – This process typically takes 1-2 months to ensure that new employees receive all necessary training, documentation is completed, and they become familiar with their roles.

-3. Performance Management – TAT will depend on the frequency of performance reviews in your organization but generally checks are conducted annually or semi-annually.
+3. Performance Management – TAT will depend on the frequency of performance reviews in your organisation but generally checks are conducted annually or semi-annually.

 4. Training and Development – TAT will depend on the nature of training required but it usually takes several days up to a few weeks or even months if it is an extensive training program.

-5. Compensation and Benefits – This process is usually done annually or bi-annually depending on organizational policies, market trends, budget cycles and stakeholder agreements.
+5. Compensation and Benefits – This process is usually done annually or bi-annually depending on organisational policies, market trends, budget cycles and stakeholder agreements.

 6. Employee Relations – TAT varies based on the complexity of the issue being addressed, but prompt resolution is important to avoid any negative impact on employee morale.